Food & Drink

 400 Glen Huntly Road, Elsternwick

-The Elsternwick institution has been kneading and baking bagels for decades.
-Their range of perfectly dense and chewy bagels are right up there with the best bagels in Melbourne.
-Aviv's new-look store offer up a staple range of plain, poppy, and sesame seed-topped bagels.
+This Elsternwick institution has been kneading and baking bagels for decades.
+Their range of perfectly dense and chewy bagels are right up there with the best bagels Melbourne has to offer.
+Aviv's new-look store offers a staple range of plain, poppy, and sesame seed-topped bagels.
 Sometimes simplicity is bliss.

 READ MORE